aspnetboilerplate/aspnetboilerplate/doc/WebSite/Localization.md

 #### ASP.NET Core

-ASP.NET Core has it's own mechanism to determine the current language.
+ASP.NET Core has its own mechanism to determine the current language.
 Abp.AspNetCore package automatically adds ASP.NET Core's
 **UseRequestLocalization** middleware to request pipeline.
 It also adds some special providers.
 Here is the default ordered list of all providers,